How to Dismantle an Atomic Bomb

 How to Dismantle an Atomic Bomb is the eleventh studio album by Irish rock band U2.
 It was released on 22 November 2004 in the United Kingdom by Island Records and a day later in the United States by Interscope Records.
+It was produced by Steve Lillywhite, with additional production from Chris Thomas, Jacknife Lee, Nellee Hooper, Flood, Daniel Lanois, Brian Eno, and Carl Glanville.
 Much like their previous album All That You Can't Leave Behind (2000), the record exhibits a more mainstream rock sound after the band experimented with alternative rock and dance music in the 1990s.
-It was produced by Steve Lillywhite, with additional production from Chris Thomas, Jacknife Lee, Nellee Hooper, Flood, Daniel Lanois, Brian Eno, and Carl Glanville.

 Looking for a more hard-hitting sound than that of their previous album, U2 began recording How to Dismantle an Atomic Bomb in February 2003 with Thomas.
 After nine months of work, the band had an album's worth of material ready for release, but they were not satisfied with the results.
 The group subsequently enlisted Lillywhite to take over as producer in Dublin in January 2004.
 Lillywhite, along with his assistant Lee, spent six months with the band reworking songs and encouraging better performances.
 U2 lead singer Bono described the album as "our first rock album.
 It's taken us twenty years or whatever it is, but this is our first rock album."
 Thematically, the record touches on life, death, love, war, faith, and family.

-How to Dismantle an Atomic Bomb received generally positive reviews from critics and reached number one in 30 countries, including the US, where first-week sales of 840,000 copies nearly doubled the band's previous personal best.
-The album and its singles won all nine Grammy Awards for which they were nominated (U2 themselves were awarded eight out of the nine).
+How to Dismantle an Atomic Bomb received generally positive reviews from critics and reached number one in 34 countries, including the US, where first-week sales of 840,000 copies nearly doubled the band's previous personal best.
+The album and its singles won all eight Grammy Awards for which they were nominated.
 It was also the fourth-highest-selling album of 2004, with almost ten million copies sold, and it yielded several successful singles, such as "Vertigo", "City of Blinding Lights", and "Sometimes You Can't Make It on Your Own".
 The album was included on Rolling Stone's list of the "100 Best Albums of the Decade" at number 68.
+U2 commemorated the album's 20th anniversary with a remastered re-release, which includes a companion album of tracks from the recording sessions called How to Re-Assemble an Atomic Bomb.